flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-18-38-zacchaeus-and-bartimaeus/index.en.md

   * The speculation is that the first two slaves would have had to resort to harassment and thievery to generate those massive returns.
   * I’m sympathetic to this view.
   * Even today, if someone showed those percentages of returns, we likely would assume that there were some shenanigans; perhaps the asset manager received an insider-trading tip or something like that.
-* In Taylor’s view the third slave acted honorably.
+* In Taylor’s view, it was the third slave who acted honorably.
   * He did not lose any part of the initial investment.
 He wrapped it in a cloth for safekeeping.
   * He did not directly disobey the wicked ruler, but he didn’t do anything to help him either.
   * Interestingly, in the fourth century, Eusebius referenced yet another version of the parable (in the now lost Gospel of the Nazarenes) where the third servant was **rewarded**.